tcort/tclang/README.md

 ```
 MAIN
-        PRN Squares of integers from 1..10
+        OTS Squares of integers from 1..10
         LDI 1
         STA 42
         LDI 10